-Your Company is engaged in the production of organic & inorganic chemicals and base metals and is required to maintain the cost records as specified by the Central Government under Section 148(1) of the Companies Act, 2013 ("the Act") read with rules made thereunder.

-Accordingly, the Company has made and maintained the cost records for the production of the above said products in compliance with the provisions of the Act.
+Your Company is engaged in the production of organic & inorganic chemicals and base metals is required to maintain the cost records as specified by the Central Government under Section 148(1) of the Companies Act, 2013 read with rules made thereunder.
+Accordingly, the Company has made and maintained the cost records for the production of the above said products in compliance with the provisions of the said Act.

 M/s.
-K. R. Vivekanandan, Cost Accountant (having Firm Registration Number: 102179) has been appointed as the Cost Auditor of the Company for the year 2018-19 for conducting audit of the cost records maintained by the Company in respect of organic & inorganic chemicals and base metals.
+K. R. Vivekanandan, Cost Accountant (having Firm Registration Number: 102179) has been appointed as the Cost Auditor of the Company for the year 2019-20 for conducting audit of the cost accounts maintained by the Company in respect of inorganic chemicals and base metals.

 The Board of Directors on the recommendation of the Audit Committee has approved the remuneration of Rs.
 40,000/- (Rupees Forty Thousand Only) in addition to applicable taxes and out of pocket expenses.
 As per the provisions of Section 148 of the Companies Act, 2013, the remuneration of the Cost Auditors is required to be ratified by the shareholders of the Company.
-A resolution seeking members' ratification for the remuneration payable to the Cost Auditor for the financial year 2018-19 forms part of the notice convening this Annual General Meeting.
+A resolution seeking members' ratification for the remuneration payable to the Cost Auditor forms part of the notice convening this Annual General Meeting.

-In respect of the cost audit for the year 2017-18, the Cost Audit Report does not contain any qualification, reservation or adverse remark.
+In respect of the cost audit for the year 2018-19, the Cost Audit Report does not contain any qualification, reservation or adverse remark.